maciejdeb/aws-bootcamp-cruddur-2023/journal/week1.md

 ## 3. Use multi-stage building for a Dockerfile build
 - [Image of multi-stage building for a Dockerfile build](week1/docker/screen4_executing_multistage_dockerfile.PNG)

-## 4. Implement a healthcheck in the V3 Docker compose file
+## 4. Implement a healthcheck in the V3 Docker compose file -> DONE (small reads here https://medium.com/geekculture/how-to-successfully-implement-a-healthcheck-in-docker-compose-efced60bc08e)

-## 5. Research best practices of Dockerfiles and attempt to implement it in your Dockerfile
+## 5. Research best practices of Dockerfiles and attempt to implement it in your Dockerfile -> DONE (small reads here https://sysdig.com/blog/dockerfile-best-practices/)

 ## 6. Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces -> screenshoots are in `journal/week1/docker` folder.
 - [Image of local Docker Host running under Windows 10](week1/docker/screen01_local_docker_images.PNG)